 - It’s less convenient – You have to call the banks yourself and perhaps fill out a few forms online or at the bank itself. (but we know someone who can help with that)

-Of course, everyone has their personal preference, but we have to say that applying for a car loan off your own bat looks like the far better option here.
-You get better interest rates which means lower payments and you get tons of negotiating power to help you hammer out a better deal for yourself.
+Of course everyone has their personal preference, but we have to say that applying for a car loan via a broker or off your own bat looks like the far better option here.
+You get better interest rates which means lower repayments, and you get tons of negotiating power to help you hammer out a better deal.

 Yes, there is that issue of inconvenience, but if getting on the phone is a major concern or if you have clam up like a shell when it’s time to talk money then you have other options.
 Calling banks and lenders is our thing!

-At Stratton, we do all the legwork, so you don’t have to.
-So if you’re in the market for a new or used car and have decided that a car loan is your best option, give us a call on 1300 STRATTON (1300 787 288), and we’ll have you approved for a loan and on the road in no time.
+At Stratton Finance, we do all the legwork, so you don’t have to.
+So if you’re in the market for a new or used car and have decided that a car loan is your best option, give us a call on 1300 STRATTON (1300 787 288), or get an online quote and we’ll have you approved for a loan and on the road in no time.